upenn-embedded/final-project-website-submission-f25-t01-f25-ctrl-alt-del/README.md

 *In a few sentences, describe your final project.*

-We propose a gesture-controlled smart-home wristband that enables users to control nearby appliances simply by pointing and performing  intuitive hand gestures .
-The system integrates Ultra-Wideband (UWB) 3-D positioning with IMU-based orientation sensing to identify which appliance the user is pointing at.
-Gestures such as opening a hand or lifting the wrist transmit wireless commands (via infrared) to devices such as lights, fans, and air-conditioners.
-This project demonstrates low-latency spatial awareness and natural human–machine interaction on an embedded platform.
+We propose a gesture-controlled smart-home wristband that enables users to control nearby appliances simply by pointing and performing intuitive hand gestures.
+The system uses infrared (IR) pairing and communication together with IMU-based orientation sensing to identify and control the target device.
+Gestures such as opening a hand or lifting the wrist transmit IR commands to appliances such as lights, fans, and air-conditioners.
+This project demonstrates a low-latency, privacy-preserving, and intuitive approach to human–machine interaction using embedded sensing and wireless control.

 ### 2. Motivation

 *What is the problem that you are trying to solve?
 Why is this project interesting?
 What is the intended purpose?*

 People often misplace their remote control or phone when sitting on the sofa or chair.
 Traditional home appliances are typically operated through wall switches or dedicated remotes, while modern smart-home devices rely on smartphone apps or voice assistants.
-Both approaches require extra steps — such as picking up the phone, finding the right app, or issuing voice commands — which can be  slow, inconvenient, or error-prone , especially when voice recognition fails in noisy environments.
+Both approaches require extra steps — such as picking up the phone, finding the right app, or issuing voice commands — which can be  slow, inconvenient, or unreliable , especially in noisy environments where voice recognition fails.

 Furthermore, most current smart-home systems require appliances to have built-in IoT modules, making it difficult for legacy devices to be integrated.
 We aim to create a wearable, unobtrusive wristband that allows users to control any household appliance intuitively through  pointing and hand gestures .

+Each appliance is equipped with a unique infrared (IR) code that can be paired with the wristband through a simple  IR pairing process .
+When the user points toward a specific device, the wristband determines the target direction using its  IMU orientation data , verifies the paired IR code, and transmits the corresponding IR control signal to perform the intended action.
-By deploying several  UWB anchors , the system models the spatial positions of appliances and determines which one the user is pointing at.
-Once paired, a central IR blaster located in the room sends the proper infrared signal to perform the desired action, enabling seamless control of both modern and traditional appliances —  without a phone, app, or voice assistant .

-Unlike conventional gesture-recognition systems that depend on cameras or visual tracking, our design uses only  on-board IMU sensors and UWB localization , ensuring complete user privacy while significantly reducing computational cost and environmental constraints.
+This approach enables seamless control of both modern and traditional appliances —  without a phone, app, or voice assistant .
+Unlike camera-based gesture systems, our design uses only  on-board IMU and infrared communication , ensuring complete privacy, low power consumption, and real-time response in any lighting condition.

 ### 3. System Block Diagram